Lagree vs Pilates

 - Both improve flexibility, but Lagree adds cardiovascular conditioning

-- Lagree builds more visible muscle definition
+- Lagree builds more visible muscle definition through progressive overload

-- Pilates is gentler and better suited for rehabilitation
+- Pilates is gentler and better suited for rehabilitation and injury recovery

-- Lagree offers full-body conditioning in every class
+- Lagree offers full-body conditioning in every class with no muscle group left behind

 The Verdict